 These are all questions you will want to ask to ensure that your pet is not only allowed at your new home, but finds comfort and safety as well.

 Unfortunately, there will be times when your new home or your means of travel will be considered unsafe or impossible for pets.
 In this case, you may want to consider fostering military pets with relatives or friends until your return.
 If these options are not available to you, consider using a foster care agency for your military pets until you can be reunited.

-Luckily, organizations such as Operation Noble Foster, Dogs On Deployment, and Guardian Angels for Soldier’s Pet have been created to help in these very situations.
+Luckily, organizations such as Dogs On Deployment and Guardian Angels for Soldier’s Pets have been created to help in these very situations.
 Do your research as soon as possible to figure out the best options for your beloved military animals.

-- Know where Veterinarian clinics are in case of emergencies
+- Know where Veterinary clinics are in case of emergencies.

 Hopefully with careful planning and research your pet will be able to continue on your military journey with you.
 What a comfort it is to have your furry companion with you every step of the way!